iNavFlight/inav-configurator/README.md

 2. After registration, open your account dashboard → **API Keys**
 3. Copy your default key and paste it into the **MapTiler API key** field

+> **Free tier:** MapTiler's free plan includes 5,000 sessions per month, which is more than enough for personal use downloading tiles for your flying area.

 ![MapTiler API key input](images/map_generator/MapTiler_Key.png)

 The key is saved automatically and persists across sessions.